Steeeephen/LAVA/README.md

 ```
 to fit your usage

-Output will be sent to the 'output' directory for each game in the playlist
+Output will be sent to the 'output' directory for each game in the playlist.
+Takes at least 100 seconds per game

 ## Output

 ### Level One:
-Three files will be output; a csv containing all player positions as well as a html for blue & red side.
-The html file will contain interactive graphs of each player's in-game position until the 90 second mark.
+An html for each champion on blue & red side, totalling 10.
+The file will contain interactive graphs of each player's in-game position until the 90 second mark.
 ![Level One Example](/markdown_assets/levelone_example.png)

 ### Jungle Track:
-Three files will be output; a csv containing all jungler positions as well as a html for blue & red side.
-The html file has a choropleth map showing the jungler's positions for the first 20 minutes split into the regions of the map.
+An html for each jungler.
+The html file has choropleth maps showing the jungler's positions from 0-8, 8-14 and 14-20 minutes.
 ![Jungle Example](/markdown_assets/jungle_example.png)

 ### Mid Track:
 Similar to jungle track, but for midlaners.
-Focuses on different regions of the map and only for the first 15 minutes
+Focuses on different regions of the map
 ![Midlane Example](/markdown_assets/midlane_example.png)

 ### Support Track:
 Similar to mid track, but for supports.
-Also the first 15 minutes only.
-Currently unsure of the best way to represent this
 ![Support Example](/markdown_assets/support_example.png)

 All plots can be downloaded as a png by opening the html and clicking the corresponding button on each graph

 ## Notes

-126 champions trackable; Ornn, Thresh and Trundle are known problem children, will be fixed in due time.
+125 champions trackable; Ornn, Thresh and Trundle are known problem children, will be fixed in due time.
 Yuumi is a disaster

-103 blue side champions identifiable, 109 red side
+101 blue side champions identifiable, 111 red side

-Currently optimised only for:
+Currently optimised for:

 * LFL (France)
 * UKLC (Ireland & the UK)